angular-schule/website-articles/blog/2020-01-everything-github/README.md

 The following example is additional, because we have promised for this article that you do not have to pay a cent.
-But the the usage of a private repos with Github Actions and Github Pages is only possible from the pro plan and higher.
+As already said, the usage of a private repos with Github Actions and Github Pages is only possible from the pro plan and higher.
-But the big advantage is that we do not have to set up a token in a tiresome way.
+However, the big advantage is that we do not have to spend some time and effort to set up a token.
-The `GITHUB_TOKEN` token is already there and we do not have to do at all.
+The `GITHUB_TOKEN` is already there and we do not need to bother with it at all.

 Behind the scenes, Github reuses an existing feature, that is known as GitHub apps.
 In contrast to programms that authenticate with a "personal access token",